katiaraina

 When I was a little girl, I wore a pioneer scarf around my neck and believed in communism.
 I also secretly believed in magic mirrors.
 Even as a shy little Soviet girl, I dreamed that across the magic glass someplace there was another land, one of skyscrapers reaching into the clouds, and giant bridges of steel that hung from the sky.

-When I look in the magic mirror today, the person looking back is a writer, a creative, a full-time resident of a fairy tale.
+When I look in the magic mirror today, the person looking back is a writer, a coach, a leader, a creative, a music lover, a full-time resident of a fairy tale.

 I am an author of Moonbeam-award winning novel CASTLE OF CONCRETE (Young Europe Books, Foreword Starred Review, 2019).